TheWisp/SC2API/README.md

+# DISCONTINUED
+This library is no longer maintained.
+Please use https://github.com/Blizzard/s2client-api instead.

 # SC2API

 SC2API is a free C++ framework intended for AI projects to interact with Blizzard's RTS game, Starcraft 2.
 The library handles game state in a similar way to [BWAPI](https://github.com/bwapi/bwapi) in that information hidden to the local player is not available through the framework.